 Increase your protein.

-If you want to treat keto rash, you need to increase your protein.
+If you want to improve your keto rash, you should try increasing your protein.
 Consuming 1 gram per pound of body weight per day is a great place to start.
 But 1.5 g/lb will clear up your keto rash even faster.

 I personally used this strategy to treat my own experience with prurigo pigmentosa - and I’ve cycled protein up and down to prevent keto rash (and support optimal health) ever since.
 As I learned, there’s more to optimal nutrition than increasing fat as high as possible.
 And if your macronutrients are out of sync, your body will let you know.

 Here’s the truth.
 If you’re a hardcore keto head that measures blood ketones on a daily basis, you’ll likely see your average blood ketone value drop.

 Ketone envy is real (more on that in a future blog).
 I know how it feels to want to get that ketone reading higher at all costs.
 But we must remember, a high ketone reading is not the only thing that matters when it comes to health and nutrition.

 That feeling when you catch him jealously eyeing your ketone reading...